 New York attorney general, Airbnb reach accord

 ALBANY, N.Y.
-(AP) — New York's attorney general and the website Airbnb say they have reached agreement on information disclosures about short-term New York City apartment rentals in the state investigation of illegal hotels.
+(AP) — New York's attorney general and the website Airbnb have reached agreement on information disclosures about short-term New York City apartment rentals in a state investigation of illegal hotels.

-Attorneys say the agreement "balances" Attorney General Eric Schneiderman's commitment to protect city residents and tourists from illegal hotels with the company's concerns about the privacy of thousands who use the website to rent their apartments to visitors.
+Attorneys for both sides confirmed the agreement Wednesday, saying it balances state Attorney General Eric Schneiderman's commitment to protect city residents and tourists from illegal hotels with the company's concerns about the privacy of thousands of others who use the website to rent their apartments to visitors.

-State investigators have been seeking information about Airbnb's hosts going back three years, noting many listings appear to offer unoccupied apartments for very short periods, violating rules against unregulated hotels.
+The subpoena sought information about Airbnb's hosts going back three years, noting many listings appeared to offer unoccupied apartments for very short periods, violating rules against unregulated hotels.

-A judge last week rejected Schneiderman's request to subpoena information, first filed last year, saying it was overbroad.
-That request was narrowed and refiled.
+A judge last week rejected Schneiderman's request to subpoena information about hosts, first filed last year, saying it was overly broad.
+However, Judge Gerald Connolly wrote there was evidence that "a substantial number of hosts" may be violating New York law and tax provisions.
+The subpoena request was narrowed and refiled.